Hans Sloane: Physician, collector and botanist

 The Sloane Herbarium

-The first seven volumes include the specimens collected during Sloane's voyage to Jamaica (1687-1689).
+The first seven volumes include the specimens collected during Sloane’s voyage to Jamaica, from 1687 to 1689.

 The volumes are preserved in a purpose-built special collections room.

 Sloane’s other collections have had mixed fortunes since his death, with many mammal, bird and reptile specimens lost or destroyed in the eighteenth and nineteenth centuries.